The Words We Weave

 This beauty came from a Rubbermade trashcan purchased from Ace Hardware in Bonita Springs, FL in 2017.
 The cardboard wrap over the lid very clearly wanted to explain that lifting out bags from their newly vented version was “50% Easier”.
 I read the small print only to find what I assume is the same message in other languages.

 At first glance, “50% Easier” sounds impressive, but how is the new & improved version 50% easier?
 And 50% easier than what?
 They mention the reason is the venting channels.
-I had no idea such statistical problems were being managed and measured at Rubbermaid, which IMHO is the real story, but yet someone approved this and off to the printers it went.
-Once adorned on the trash cans in retail establishments, few customers will question the claim.
-I shall continue my quest like Marketing Robin Hood, revealing the confusing and bringing it to the masses.
+I had no idea such statistical problems were being managed and measured at Rubbermaid, which IMHO is the real story, but I digress.
+I can’t shake the thought that someone approved this.
+Once adorned on the trash cans in retail establishments across the country, few customers will question the claim.
+I shall continue my quest like Marketing Robin Hood, merrily revealing the confusing to the masses.

 A Jar of Sweet + Small

-One of my all time favorites is the jar of Peter Piper’s Sweet Midgets.
-These were purchased in 2015 at a local grocery store in the US Virgin Islands, where clearly the FDA has no office.
-This jar does not have the word pickle or even pickled cucumber anywhere.
+One of my all time favorites is this jar of Peter Piper’s Sweet Midgets.
+These were purchased in 2015 at a local grocery store in the US Virgin Islands, where neither the FDA nor the FTC must not have any offices.
+This jar does not have the word pickle or cucumber anywhere.
 No ingredients list.
-Kudos for including nutritional information, weight & size, and a star-worthy “new sweeter taste”, but yet the buyer still can not be confident what the food actually is in the containter except that the label says “Sweet Midgets”.
-From the image I can deduce that they are from rows on a farm, but so does nearly everything we grow, so forgive my confusion.
+Kudos for including nutritional information, weight & size, and a star-worthy “new sweeter taste”, but yet the buyer still can not be confident what the food actually is in the container except that the label says “Sweet Midgets”.

 More Tips & Joy